Transport in Kozhikode district: National Highways

 Ramanattukara, Kottakkal, Kuttippuram, Ponnani, (Guruvayoor) Chavakkad, Kodungallur, North Paravur, Edapally and proceed to Kanyakumari.

 National Highway 766 connects Kozhikode to Bangalore through Kollegal in Karnataka via Tirumakudal Narsipur, Mysore, Nanjangud, Gundlupet, Sulthan Bathery, Kalpetta and Thamarassery.
 This highway also connects the city with the suburbs like Malaparamba, Kunnamangalam and premier institutes like IIMK, NIT-C, IISR and CWRDM.

 National Highway 966 connects Kozhikode to Palakkad via Malappuram.
 It covers a distance of 125 km.
 At Ramanattukara, a suburb of Kozhikode, it joins NH 66.
 It also passes through towns like Kondotty, Malappuram, Perinthalmanna, and Mannarkkad.
 This stretch also connects the city and Calicut International Airport.

 State Highways

 SH 54 is connecting city and Kalpetta.
 The highway is 99.0 km long.
 It connects SH 38, Kuttiady, Thottilpalam, Korome, Vellamunda, Tharuvana and Padinharethara.

 SH 68 starts from Kappad and ends in Adivaram.
-The highway passes through Atholi, Nanminda, Narikkuni, Padanilam, Koduvally, Omassery & Kodanchery.
+The highway passes through Atholi, Narikkuni, Padanilam, Koduvally, Omassery & Kodanchery.

 SH 34 starts from Koyilandy and ends in Edavanna.
-The highway passes through Ulliyeri, Balusseri, Thamarassery, Omassery, Mukkam & Areekode.
+The highway passes through Ulliyeri, Balussery, Thamarassery, Omassery, Mukkam & Areekode.

 SH 38 starts from Puthiyangadi (Kozhikode) and ends in Chowa (Kannur).
-The highway passes through Pavangad, Kozhikode, Ulliyeri, Perambra, Kuttiady, Nadapuram, Panoor, Kuthuparamba, Peralassery, Mavilayi and Kadachira.
+The highway passes through Pavangad, Perambra, Kuttiady, Nadapuram, Panoor, Kuthuparamba, Peralassery, Mavilayi and Kadachira.